NACLab/ngc-learn/docs/tutorials/lesson2.md

 characterize predictive coding or spiking neural systems).
 However, there is no guarantee that any new rule or cable structure that is implemented will be stable and work well in the context of any given problem.
-It is important that the user conducts many experimental trials/tests and making comparisons to known stable rules (such as error-driven Hebbian learning) in order to determine the validity of their idea(s) -- when designing learning rules, it is important to "fail fast" so you can fruitfully iterate over your idea/formulation.
+It is important that the user conducts many experimental trials/tests and makes comparisons to known stable rules (such as error-driven Hebbian learning) in order to determine the validity of their idea(s) -- when designing learning rules, it is important to "fail fast" so you can fruitfully iterate over your idea/formulation.

 <i><b>A Parting Remark</b></i>: while this lesson has demonstrated how the user can
-implement their own custom cable and learning rule in ngc-learn, if the user desires the learning rule that they created (using ngc-learn) to be officially implemented into the library itself (which we enthusiastically welcome!), please see the [contributing guidelines](https://github.com/ago109/ngc-learn/blob/main/CONTRIBUTING.md) and reach out to the Neural Adaptive Computing (NAC) Laboratory (contact:
+implement their own cable and its update rule in ngc-learn, if the user desires the cable and/or learning rule that they created (using ngc-learn) to be officially implemented into the library itself (which we enthusiastically welcome!), please see the [contributing guidelines](https://github.com/ago109/ngc-learn/blob/main/CONTRIBUTING.md) and reach out to the Neural Adaptive Computing (NAC) Laboratory (contact:
 `ago@cs.rit.edu`) to discuss its integration.